MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-models-tsuzumi.md

     Make sure all your training examples follow the expected format for inference.
 To fine-tune models effectively, ensure a balanced and diverse dataset.
 This involves maintaining data balance, including various scenarios, and periodically refining training data to align with real-world expectations, ultimately leading to more accurate and balanced model responses.
     - The batch size to use for training.
 When set to -1, batch_size is calculated as 0.2% of examples in training set and the max is 256.
-    - The fine-tuning learning rate is the original learning rate used for pretraining multiplied by this multiplier.
-We recommend experimenting with values between 0.5 and 2.
-Empirically, we've found that larger learning rates often perform better with larger batch sizes.
-Must be between 0.0 and 5.0.
     - Number of training epochs.
 An epoch refers to one full cycle through the data set.

 1. Task parameters are an optional step and an advanced option- Tuning hyperparameter is essential for optimizing large language models (LLMs) in real-world applications.
 It allows for improved performance and efficient resource usage.
 The default settings can be used or advanced users can customize parameters like epochs or learning rate.

 1. Review your selections and proceed to train your model.

 Once your model is fine-tuned, you can deploy the model and can use it in your own application, in the playground, or in prompt flow.
-For more information, see [How to deploy Llama 3.1 family of large language models with Azure AI Studio](./deploy-models-llama.md).
+For more information, see [How to deploy Tsuzumi large language models with Azure AI Studio](./deploy-models-tsuzumi.md).

 ## Cleaning up your fine-tuned models